AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 ..
 This is where the corner coupling happens in 3d, then there's another BC and upwind in the code that seems to be missing here...
 Why does the code break up the derivative in the way it does though?

-In 3D, we complete the intermediate face-centered states by accounting for transverse corner coupling following :cite:`colella:1990, saltzman`.
+In 3D, we complete the intermediate transverse-face centered states by accounting for transverse corner coupling following :cite:`colella:1990, saltzman`.
 For example, for :math:`u` predicted to y-faces we modify with a factor of the z-derivative at cell centers